Project Overview

 • serve as a universal theory of all phenomena

-Its scope is limited to examining whether state representation can be structurally extended in a coherent and testable way and for beneficial outcomes.
+Its scope is limited to examining whether state representation can generally be structurally extended in a coherent and testable way and for beneficial outcomes.

 8. Downstream Applications

-Applications to other domains, including computational modelling and predictive systems, are conceptually downstream from the core formal work.
+Applications to other domains, including computational modelling and predictive systems, are conceptually downstream from the core programme’s formal work.

 Such applications do not depend on foundational revision of physics.
 They depend only on the principle that incorporating structured contextual metadata may improve predictive modelling.